Conditions in Shopify Flow

 Does not start with

-Does not start with compares values to see whether the first value does not start with the data in the second value.
+Does not start with compares values to check whether the first value does not start with the data in the second value.
 In the following example, the value for order.shippingAddress.country is retrieved from your store data and compared to the second value, United.

 Example of a workflow that uses the does not start with logical operator to cancel an order if the retrieved data does not start with the string United